 Research teams in Europe and America are working on the long term goal of finding a cure for Wolfram Syndrome which will reverse the disease process, and on finding a therapy which will restore vision.

 In the meantime, their short term goal is to find a way to halt or slow the progression of the condition.

 Clinical Trials in 2018

 A research team in Birmingham, led by Professor Tim Barrett, have decided to use a medicine in a clinical trial is already used for other conditions, such as epilepsy.
 This medicine does have several side effects, but may work with Wolfram Syndrome.

 Wolfram Syndrome causes vision loss, which the researchers hope the medicine will reduce by 60% or more.
 The condition also causes loss of brain stem volume, which in turn causes some of the symptoms associated with the condition.
 The researchers hope that the medicine they have identified will stop or slow the rate of volume loss by 60% or more.

 In November 2015 the research team entered an application to the UK Medical Research Council to undertake an efficacy study into the medicine and in October 2016 were awarded £2m for a clinical trial.
-The team are hoping to recruit around 120 people to take part in the trial, which will include children and adults, and are aiming to start the first trial in the Summer of 2017.
+The team are hoping to recruit around 120 people to take part in the trial, which will include children and adults, and are aiming to start the first trial in early 2018.